Will Keane: Preston North End

+2023–24 season with 13 goals and had his contract extended at the end of that season until 2026.

 International career

 England youth

 Born in England to an Irish father, Keane was eligible to play for either England or the Republic of Ireland.
 Keane debuted for the England under-16 team in a 3–1 win against Russia in 2009.
 He scored one goal in three appearances for the side.
 He was part of the England under-17 team that won the 2010 UEFA European Under-17 Football Championship, appearing in the final.
 He made a total of 15 appearances and scored three goals for the team.
 He then progressed to the under-19 side where he made six appearances and scored one goal.

 He received a call up to the under-21 side managed by Stuart Pearce in November 2011, and received praise from Manchester United reserve team manager Warren Joyce, with Joyce saying Keane deserved the call up after his good form for the reserve team.
 He made his first appearance during a 5–0 win against Iceland, coming off the bench to replace midfielder Josh McEachran in the 78th minute.
 He appeared in the following game four days later against Belgium, this time coming on as a substitute for Marvin Sordell.
 On 25 May 2012, he scored twice as England under-19s beat Slovenia 5–0 at Deepdale.